run-house/runhouse/docs/overview/accessibility.rst

     rh.cluster(name='~/my_name')
     rh.table(name='@/my_datasets/my_table')

-You may need to pass the full rns_address if the resource is not in rh.current_folder().
+You may need to pass the full rns_address if the resource is not in :code:`rh.current_folder()`.
 To check if a resource exists, you can call:

 .. code-block:: python